bertrik/soundforce/README.md

 * Random walk noise
 * Noise with sample and hold

+The random walk noise is quite different from typical white noise and pink noise.
+At low rates it provides a meandering control voltage, so useful for emergent ambient patches.

 ## Enhancements
 Added a rolling average filter to the oscillators to help reduce steps between samples.